 TANKA means, literally, “a thing rolled up”.
 TANKA, photographed from Tibetan scroll paintings of the sixteenth to nineteenth centuries, is a cyclical vision of ancient gods and demons, an animated journey through the image world of the Tibetan Book of the Dead.
 The film was originally produced on 16mm film and has been meticulously restored.
-Now available on DVD, digital download and streaming.
+Now available via download and streaming as well as on DVD.

 Produced and directed by David Lebrun.
 Original score by Ashish Khan (sarod), Buddy Arnold (saxophone, clarinet, flute), Pranesh Khan (tablas), and Francisco Lupica (percussion).
 2004 film preservation and digital audio restoration by Center for Visual Music with support from the National Film Preservation Foundation.
 2015 digital image restoration by David Lebrun and Night Fire Films.